ymt18gh/odin-recipes/README.md

 **Description**
 It's time to practice all of HTML knowledge I have acquired.
 In this project, I am going to build a basic recipe website.

 This website will consist of a main index page which will have links to a few recipes.
-The website won't look very pretty by the time you've finished, unless you're into brutalist web design.
+The website won't look very pretty by the time you've finished, unless I'm into brutalist web design.

 But it's important to keep in mind that this project is just to build my HTML chops; I will revisit this project in the future to style it up with CSS.